FreeCodeCampBusan/javascript_videos/README.md

 11. **Convert HTML Entities** -- Escaping characters.
 Replacing characters in a string with values from an object literal.
 YouTube: https://youtu.be/p0SN049ikj8

+12. **Spinal Tap Case** -- Converting strings to spinal-case-with-regex.
+Capturing groups in Regex and our old friend the `replace()` method.
+YouTube: https://youtu.be/o66bwArtShw

 ## Contribute

 Contributions is what makes open source projects succeed!
 If you see a mistake or think you have a useful improvement, fork/clone this repo and make a pull request!